 Good corporate governance has long been incorporated in HSBC's proprietary fundamental company research.
-HSBC's Stewardship team meets with companies regularly to improve our understanding of their business and strategy, signal support or concerns we have with management actions and promote best practice.
+HSBC's Stewardship team meets with companies regularly to improve our understanding of their business and strategy, signal support or practices include sound management structures, employee relations, remuneration of staff and tax compliance concerns we have with management actions and promote best practice.
 HSBC believes that good corporate governance ensures that companies are managed in line with the long-term interests of their investors.